Śramaṇa: Hinduism

 Some Brahmins joined the śramaṇa movement such as Cānakya and Sāriputta.
-Similarly, a group of eleven Brahmins accepted Jainism and become Mahavira's chief disciples or ganadharas.
+Similarly, according to Jain tradition, a group of eleven Brahmins accepted Jainism and become Mahavira's chief disciples or ganadharas.

 Patrick Olivelle suggests that the Hindu ashrama system of life, created probably around the 4th-century BCE, was an attempt to institutionalize renunciation within the Brahmanical social structure.
 This system gave complete freedom to adults to choose what they want to do, whether they want to be householders or sannyasins (ascetics), the monastic tradition was a voluntary institution.
 This voluntary principle, states Olivelle, was the same principle found in Buddhist and Jain monastic orders at that time.

 In Western literature

 Various possible references to "śramaṇas", with the name more or less distorted, have appeared in ancient Western literature.

 Clement of Alexandria (150–211)

 Clement of Alexandria makes several mentions of the śramaṇas, both in the context of the Bactrians and the Indians: